dnr/nix-gocacheprog/README.md

 `nix-gocacheprog` pokes a hole in the sandbox to make it work.
 Iterating on Go builds in Nix is fast again!

-Note: Only do this if you trust that Go's build cache is accurate (this seems pretty well-accepted).
+Note: Only use this if you trust that Go's build cache is accurate (this seems pretty well-accepted).
 Maybe don't do it on your release builds.

 This is just single-machine caching, nothing over the network yet.